 Afghanistan’s Extractive Industries Sector — Conflict and Community Resilience Assessment

 ATR conducted three site-specific conflict and fragility assessments for the World Bank and delivered recommendations regarding the structure and membership of grievance redress mechanisms.
-This encompassed the institutional arrangements, socially-inclusive outreach strategy and procedures related to various categories of grievances to be addressed.
-The assessments also included recommendations for mitigating conflict and enhancing community resilience and equity in sharing the benefits of natural resource extraction.
+This encompassed the institutional arrangements, socially-inclusive outreach strategy, and procedures related to various categories of grievances to be addressed.
+The assessments also included recommendations for mitigating conflict, enhancing community resilience, and sharing the equity of benefits from natural resource extraction.